topcoder-platform/tc-project-service/docs/es-db-compare.md

 - PROJECT_LAST_ACTIVITY_AT: if set, only projects with property lastActivityAt that large than or equal to the value are compared.

 There could be some fields that always mismatch in ES and DB.
-The variable named `ignoredProperties` at `scripts/es-db-compare/constants.js` maintains a list of fields which will be ignored during the comparation.
+The variable named `ignoredPaths` at `scripts/es-db-compare/constants.js` maintains a list of json paths which will be ignored during the comparation.
 You may need to modify/add/delete items in the list.

 ### Note